SL Green Realty

 SL Green Realty Corp. is a real estate investment trust that primarily invests in office buildings and shopping centers in New York City.
-As of December 31, 2019, the company owned 43 properties comprising 14,438,964 square feet.
+As of December 31, 2024, the company owned interests in 39 properties comprising 25,297,353 square feet, primarily in Manhattan.
+It has been referred to as "New York City’s largest office landlord".

 Notable properties owned by the company are One Astor Plaza, One Vanderbilt, 461 Fifth Avenue, 810 Seventh Avenue, 919 Third Avenue, the Pershing Square Building, and Random House Tower.

 History

 The company's predecessor, S.L.
 Green Properties, Inc., was formed in 1980 by Stephen L. Green.
 In 1997, the company was formed as a successor.

 In 2000, the company sold the Whitehall Building.
 In 2002, in partnership with SITQ, the company acquired One Astor Plaza for $483.5 million.

 In 2003, the company acquired 461 Fifth Avenue for $100.3 million.

-In November 2004, the company sold The Knickerbocker Hotel (Manhattan) for $160 million.
+In November 2004, the company sold The Knickerbocker Hotel in Manhattan for $160 million.
 In 2005, the company acquired the Metropolitan Life Insurance Company Tower for $916 million and converted the building into condominiums.

 In 2006, the company acquired Reckson Associates in a $4 billion transaction.
 In December 2007, the company acquired 388 Greenwich Street from Citigroup in a leaseback transaction.
 Citigroup reacquired the building in 2016.